Later vs Buffer: Which Social Media Scheduler Should You Pick? (2026)

 Both tools have added AI capabilities, but neither is particularly deep.

-Later's AI offers caption generation and hashtag suggestions.
+Later's AI offers Caption Writer and Ideas (one credit generates either three content ideas or one caption).
 The problem is credits.
-On the Starter plan, you get a small handful of AI credits that burn through quickly.
-Once they're gone, you're writing everything manually until the next billing cycle.
-The AI itself is functional — it can generate decent first drafts — but the credit limits make it feel like a demo rather than a workflow.
+Starter caps you at 5 credits/month, Growth at 50, and Scale at 100.
+On Starter that's roughly one caption a week before you're writing everything manually until the next billing cycle.
+The AI itself is functional — it can generate decent first drafts — but the credit limits make it feel like a demo rather than a workflow unless you're on Growth or Scale.

 Buffer's AI Assistant generates post ideas, rewrites content for different tones, and suggests variations.
+As of 2026 it's free on every plan — with a limited weekly cap on Free and unlimited use on paid plans.
 It's integrated into the composer, which makes the workflow smooth.
-Buffer doesn't gatekeep AI as aggressively with credits, but the output is fairly basic — good for overcoming writer's block, less useful for generating platform-specific content at scale.
+Buffer doesn't gatekeep AI behind a credit pool the way Later does, but the output is fairly basic — good for overcoming writer's block, less useful for generating platform-specific content at scale.

 Neither tool comes close to a dedicated AI content generator that can produce full captions optimized for each platform's algorithm, or an AI image generator that creates custom visuals inside your scheduling workflow.
 If AI-assisted content creation is central to your strategy, both Later and Buffer will leave you reaching for third-party tools.